-With his Theory U he tries to provide points of reference so that people dissociate themselves from their habitual way of thinking.
+With his Theory U (or u theory), he tries to provide points of reference so that people dissociate themselves from their habitual way of thinking.

 What is Presencing?

 According to Otto Scharmer there are two ways of learning: from the past and from the future.